ratschlab/immunopepper/README.md

 # ImmunoPepper
-ImmunoPepper is a software tool for the detection of neoantigens from a splicing graph (possibly derived from RNA-Seq samples).
+ImmunoPepper is a software tool for the detection of neoantigens from a splicing graph.
 It generates the set of all theoretically feasible peptide sequences (or kmers) through direct translation of all walks along the graph.

+The splice graph is generated using the SplAdder pipeline.
+SplAdder is a software tool for the detection of alternative splicing events from RNA-Seq data.
+This splicing graph is generated from one or several alignment files derived from RNA-Seq data in *bam* format, as well as from a reference annotation file. *Note: The bam file should be accompanied by a bam index file (.bai).*
+For more information on how to incorporate this data to generate the input splice graph check out the [build mode of SplAdder](https://spladder.readthedocs.io/en/latest/spladder_modes.html)

-This peptide set can be personalized with germline and somatic variants and takes all exon-exon junctions present in the splicing graph (even the ones not part of the reference annotation, but present in the given RNA-Seq sample) into account.
+This peptide set obtained by using this software tool can be personalized with germline and somatic variants, and takes all exon-exon junctions present in the splicing graph (even the ones not part of the reference annotation, but present in the given RNA-Seq sample) into account.
 The comprehensive set of peptides can be used subsequently for further downstream analyses, such as domain annotation or computational immunology.